syncfusion-content/uwp-docs/uwp/Masked-TextBox/Working-with-SfMaskedEdit.md

 ## Binding Value

-The `SfMaskedEdit` control displays the value that can be set using the `Value` property:
+The `UWP Masked TextBox` control displays the value that can be set using the `Value` property:

 ### Set the Value property directly

-The following example shows how to set the `Value` directly in `SfMaskedEdit`
+The following example shows how to set the `Value` directly in `UWP Masked TextBox`

 {% tabs %}